 Dan had given a copy to Neil Sheehan, a New York Times reporter he had met in Vietnam.
 But months had passed and nothing had happened.

 One Saturday evening in June 1971, Dan and Pat and Roz and I planned to go to a movie.
 When they arrived at our place in Newton, Dan was clearly agitated.
-He had just phone someone at the Times (not Neil Sheehan) about some matter, and been told that this was not a good time to talk because something odd was happening; the Times had put security guards all around the building and the presses were going full blast for the Sunday edition, printing some top-secret government document.
+He had just phoned someone at the Times (not Neil Sheehan) about some matter, and been told that this was not a good time to talk because something odd was happening; the Times had put security guards all around the building and the presses were going full blast for the Sunday edition, printing some top-secret government document.

 “You should be happy,” we told Dan.
 “They’re finally doing it.”